Five Security Fixes your site needs right now!

 One of these is the excellent security plugin Wordfence.
 Wordfence provides a range of features and options for site owners that help protect their sites from hacking.
 On top of this, Wordfence provides monitoring of the other components in a site and notifies, via email, when action needs to be taken.

 There are two versions of Wordfence, a free version which provides basic protection as outlined above, and a premium version which includes top level protection for your site.

 Wordfence is a must for any site built using WordPress.

-Nearly all the security measures outlined here can be implemented by a regular site owner with access to their site’s “backend”.
-However, if you require assistance at any time bolstering the security of your website, please get in touch with Tropical Coast Web Design and we will take care it for you – hassle free.
+Nearly all the security measures outlined here can be implemented by a regular site owner with access to their site’s “backend.”
+However, if you require assistance at any time bolstering the security of your website, please contact Tropical Coast Web Design and we will take care it for you – hassle free.